erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 There is an inverse correlation with the number of cylinders and how much mileage the car gets on the highway.

-5.What happens if you make a scatterplot of class vs drv?
+### 5. What happens if you make a scatterplot of class vs drv?
 Why is the plot not useful?

 ``` r
 ggplot(data = mpg) +